flybywiresim/docs/docs/fbw-a32nx/feature-guides/loading-fuel-weight.md

 ![SimBrief Pax and Baggage Weights](../assets/feature-guides/simbrief/simbrief-pax-baggage.png "SimBrief Pax and Baggage Weights")

 Change the default weights as required.
 The A32NX will use these new values when you import an operational flight plan based on this airframe into aircraft the next time.

+!!! warning "Do Not Overload the Aircraft"
+    It is the responsibility of the pilot to make sure the aircraft is not overloaded and within the specified limits.

+    Especially important are:

+    - MZFW (Max Zero Fuel Weight): 64300 kg / 141757 lbs
+    - Maximum payload (passengers, baggage, freight) is determined by the lowest of these calculations:
+        - MZFW - OEW, or  64300 kg - 42500 kg = 21800 kg
+        - MTOW  - empty weight - (fuel load - taxi out fuel), or 79000 - 42500 - (fuel load - taxi out fuel)
+        - MLW - empty weight - (all reserve/contingency fuel + extra fuel) , or 67400 - 42500 - (all reserve fuel/contingency/extra fuel).
+    - When manually loading the payload, the MLW and MTOW limits are currently not checked and are the responsibility of the pilot.
+    - Simbrief does manage payload limits by reducing the number of bags or passengers automatically.
+This is picked up by the aircraft correctly then.

 ### Loading Fuel and Weight